Consumers play an important role in helping to prevent infections. After all, infection prevention is everyone’s business.

 Travel tips to keep you healthy and safe

 Whether you’re traveling for business or pleasure, the last thing you need is to get sick.
-With all the scare from Ebola, it is important to remember that there are many other diseases in the world that can also make you very ill.
+It is important to remember that there are many other diseases in the world that can also make you very ill.
 Taking some precautions before you leave and while you’re at your destination will help prevent a ruined trip.

 Caring for your PICC line at home